Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Stochastic Evolutionary Dynamics: Setup and Example

-Now, consider the new path (shown as a dotted line) obtained by altering a single agent's switching in Panel B-(ii) of Figure \ref{fig:loc}.
-The cost difference between the original and new paths in Panel B-(ii) of Figure \ref{fig:loc} is precisely the cost difference between the two paths in Panel B-(i).
-Thus, if equation (\ref{eq:cost-2}) is positive, the cost of the new path in Panel B-(ii) is strictly lower than that of the original path.
-Then, by successively altering a single agent's switching, we can apply the same arguments repeatedly as in Panel B-(iii) and (iv) of Figure \ref{fig:loc} (Proposition \ref{prop:red}, Part (i)).
-In this way, we find that the cost of path $D\rightarrow F$ is cheaper than that of path $D\rightarrow E'\rightarrow E$ and finally the cost of path $\gamma_2$ is cheaper than that of path $\gamma_1$.
+Now, consider the new path (shown as a dotted line) obtained by altering a single agent's switching in Panel B of Figure \ref{fig:comparison-1}.
+The cost difference between the original and new paths in Panel B of Figure \ref{fig:comparison-1} is precisely the cost difference between the two paths in Panel A. Thus, if equation (\ref{eq:cost-2}) is positive, the cost of the new path in Panel B is strictly lower than that of the original path.
+Then, by successively altering a single agent's switching, we can apply the same arguments repeatedly as in Panel C of Figure \ref{fig:comparison-1} (Proposition \ref{prop:red}, (i)).
+In this way, we find that the cost of path $D\rightarrow F$ is cheaper than that of path $D\rightarrow E'\rightarrow E$ and finally the cost of path $\gamma_2$ is cheaper than that of path $\gamma_1$ (Panel D in Figure \ref{fig:comparison-1}), where